ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 As soon as the Verifier receives the signed Evidence and Event Logs, it appraises the Evidence.
 For this purpose, it validates the signature, the Attester Identity, and the Handle, and then appraises the Claims.
 Appraisal procedures are application-specific and can be conducted via comparison of the Claims with corresponding Reference Claims, such as Reference Integrity Measurements.
 The final output of the Verifier are Attestation Results.
-Attestation Results constitute new Claim Sets about the properties and characteristics of an Attester, which enables Relying Parties, for example, to assess the trustworthiness of an Attester.
+Attestation Results constitute new Claim Sets about the properties and characteristics of an Attester, which enables Relying Parties, for example, to assess an Attester's trustworthiness.

 ## Uni-Directional Remote Attestation